Canon 5D Mark IV vs M10

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark IV and M10 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Canon M10 or vice versa?
 The listing below highlights the relative strengths of the two models.